-Octagonal Copper Lustre Jug Low Relief Moulded Hunters Dog Hawk c 1840
+Octagonal Copper Lustre Jug Low Relief Moulded Antique circa 1840 decorated with Hunters a Dog and Hawk

 A rare, interesting and collectable octagonal copper lustre jug with low relief moulded decoration of two standing hunters or huntsmen.
 One has a long musket and a dog, the other holding a hawk, falcon or bird of prey.
 They each are wearing long frock coats, boots and trousers, additionally they are wearing hats, caps, tams or berets with long feathers attached to them.
 The moulding is mirror image on each side.
 The jug or pitcher dates from around 1840 to 1850 and was most probably made in Staffordshire England.